mfthomps/Labtainers/docs/labdesigner.md

 each time the script is run.
 This is often necessary when building new labs, to ensure the new envrioment does not contain artifacts from previous runs.

+The above script should result in creation of three windows, two of which have running bash shells, and the third displays instructions.

 Defining the lab execution environment
 --------------------------------------
 A given lab typically requires some set of software packages, and some